abhidesikan/madras-medley/content/book-reviews/city-of-victory.md

 ---
-title: "City of Victory: The Rise and Fall of Vijayanagara"
+title: "City of Victory: The Rise and Fall of Vijayanagara - Review by Abhishek Desikan"
 date: 2022-01-23T20:03:21-08:00
 draft: false
 ---